mhughes72/DS---Getting-and-Cleaning-Data---Ass01/README.md

 ##Script and TidyData.txt

-The script reads in data from all data sets included under the UIC directory Each Subject is paired with the approprieate activity and the results are combined and each column is appropriately renamed to match.
-The means are calulated and
+The script reads in data from all data sets included under the UIC directory Each Subject is paired with the approprieate Activity and the results are combined and each column is appropriately renamed to match.
+The means of each result set are calculated and included in the resulting tidydata.txt file.

-##About the Code Book

-The CodeBook.md file explains the transformations performed and the resulting data and variables.